aditya-jaishankar/farmers-market/Project_Prospectus.md

 ## File structures

+In a later stage of this project, we will use this file structure to draw out a map of how best to refactor the code to align with established software design practices.
+It does seem like I am repeating a lot of functions which I can collapse into a `utils` file.
+How best should I handle this `utils` file?
+Essentially, I want to separate out the downloading of data and the processing of the data.
+Probably the best way to do this is through a `if name == __main__()` structure, and combining it with argparse.
+Do this after week 4.

 ### `user_list_generator.ipynb`

 I have a list of the biggest farmers markets in the US.
 I use the Twitter accounts of these farmers markets.
 For each farmers market, I find a list of 2000 twitter followers using `api.followers`.
 The reasoning here is that people who follow the accounts of farmers marketsI generate `followers_dict`, which has the form: